Libertarian philosophy is not a singular thing, like most things it is a spectrum that can be extremely complex.

 But in rejecting those extremes lies a great danger of rejecting the notion of liberty itself.

-Just as in rejecting religious extremism their is a great danger of rejecting the profound lessons encoded in mythology.
+Just as in rejecting religious extremism there is a great danger of rejecting the profound lessons encoded in mythology.

 In this sense, I find Jordan Peterson to point to something profound and powerful.